 With the assistance of the Taskforce, the Group identified a list of material ESG issues for the Group, based on its business, the ESG Reporting Guide and the analysis of industry peers.
-To prioritise the identified material ESG issues, the Group conducted materiality assessment surveys regularly.
-Management and employees were invited to evaluate the significance of the identified ESG issues to the Group's stakeholders and its business.
+To prioritise the identified material ESG issues, the Group conducted materiality assessment regularly.
+Management and employees were invited to participate in the survey to evaluate the significance of the identified ESG issues to the Group's stakeholders and its business.
 The results of the materiality assessment were reviewed and confirmed by the Taskforce then approved by the Board.